MouseLand/rastermap/README.md

 ### Matlab

-The matlab code needs to be cleaned up but the main function is `mapTmap.m`.
+The matlab code needs to be cleaned up but the main function to call is `mapTmap.m`.
+This function is used in the example script `loadFromPython.m`.